 Grindelwald doesn’t have much of a town at the foot of the hills: it’s basically just one street by the train station, composed mostly of ski gear rental stores, cafes, hotels and souvenir shops.
 There’s a large underground Coop that was open until 7pm on Christmas Eve.

 Mask rules in Grindelwald were very strict.
 They were not only mandatory indoors, but outdoors as well.
 Social distancing wasn’t hard, as there weren’t many people to begin with.

 It wasn’t too cold at around 30 degrees Fahrenheit, but the snow did accumulate very quickly on my hat, scarf and jacket, even as I walked around.
 After months of poor weather, it was so nice to take in the pure, white, all-encompassing blanket of snow everywhere.

-I spent Christmas Day watching The Flight Attendant, calling my parents, and wondering when it would stop snowing and the Eiger would come back into view.
 I had dinner at the hotel restaurant again and ordered the special Christmas menu this time: three appetizers (I asked for just one), a main course, and a scoop of chocolate ice cream on some tinned pears for dessert.
 I also got a bottle of Merlot from Ticino.
-I drank three glasses and then started to cry over my Christmas dinner because The Flight Attendant had brought up some deep unresolved emotions from my childhood.
-I can only hope none of the other diners noticed.
-After dessert, I stumbled back to my room with the bottle tucked under my arm.
+Side note: they charged me like 50 francs for the bottle, and when I looked up the price later, it turns out the same bottle retails for 15 francs at Coop?!

 The next morning, the fog had lifted.
 The Eiger had resurfaced.
 I was in awe of it in a way that is hard to describe with words.
 It was just so inconceivably massive.
 It was harsh and unapproachable.
 Something that could not be conquered, a force of nature.
 We humans were small and meaningless next to it.